jodavid444/Awesome-Books-Applicaion-Es6/README.md

 # Awesome Books Application

-> This is an application that always a user to store and remove books from a collection and also implemented local storage to preserve peice of data.
+> This is a restructured awsome book application using modules and ecma script [ES6] to organized all peice of code in the application.
+It always a user to store and remove books from a collection and also I implemented local storage to preserve peice of data.

 ## Built With